GoogleChrome/web.dev/src/site/content/en/blog/app-history-api/index.md

 This happens immediately, even if you've called `transitionWhile()`.
 But if you have called it with a `Promise`, one of two things will happen:

-- If that succeeds (or you did not call `transitionWhile()`), the App History API will fire "navigatesuccess".
+- If that succeeds (or you did not call `transitionWhile()`), the App History API will fire "navigatesuccess" with an `Event`.
-- If the `Promise` rejects, the API will fire "navigateerror".
+- If the `Promise` rejects, the API will fire "navigateerror" with an `ErrorEvent`.

 These events allow your code to deal with success or failure in a centralized way.
 For example, you might deal with success by hiding a previously displayed progress indicator, like this: